geequ/geequ.github.io/_posts/2015-01-11-observer-the-operating-design-pattern.md

 {% endhighlight %}

-This pattern is good example of one of SOLID rule (Open/Close principle).
+This pattern is a good example of one of SOLID rules (Open/Closed principle).

-In other hand we have disadvanteges and for me the biggest problem with this pattern is significant impediment debug process.
+On the other hand, we have some disadvanteges and for me the biggest one is a significant impediment debug process.